tellor-io/tellorutils/README.md

 ](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#scheduled-events)

+4. On line 22 remove the "#" to un-comment it out.
+It is currently commented out so that the job is not ran or fail since this repository is only a template.
-4. On line 22 replace “network” with the specific network.
+5. On line 22 replace “network” with the specific network.
 For example: mainnet, rinkeby, goerli, etc.
-5. On line 22 replace “reqId” to the request Id you want to tip
+6. On line 22 replace “reqId” to the request Id you want to tip
-6. Save your changes
+7. Save your changes
-7. Commit your changes to your new repo
+8. Commit your changes to your new repo

 ```bash
 git add .